Frequently Asked Questions

 Technical

 Yes, provided your PDF is set up correctly.
-We print at 100% — no scaling.
+We print at 100% — no scaling applied.
 The PDF page size must match your intended print size (e.g., a 24×36 PDF prints on a 24×36 sheet).
 Our technician verifies scale during file review.
-The most common scale error is exporting a drawing at the wrong sheet size — our file preparation guide explains how to get it right.
+If there's a mismatch, we contact you before printing — because an off-scale permit set means a rejected submission and a reprint.
+Our file preparation guide explains exactly how to export at the correct sheet size.

-Our HP DesignJet printers produce accurate, consistent color reproduction for technical documents.
-Colors in your PDF will print true-to-file for blues, reds, greens, and other CAD color codes.
-For highly color-critical applications (exact Pantone matching, photo-accurate renderings), note that inkjet on bond paper has a narrower color gamut than photo paper — we recommend our poster/presentation printing for those use cases.
+Our HP DesignJet printers produce accurate, consistent color for technical documents.
+Colors in your PDF — blues, reds, greens, and standard CAD color codes — will print true-to-file.
+For highly color-critical applications (exact Pantone matching, photo-accurate renderings), note that inkjet on bond paper has a narrower color gamut than photo paper.
+For those use cases, contact us about poster/presentation printing options.

 No questions match your search.
 Contact us and we'll answer directly.